 URBANISATION AND VULNERABILITY Sub-Saharan Africa is one of the fastest urbanising regions of the world today.
 The urban population growth is reduce urban expected to triple in absolute numbers between 2015 and 2050.
-Small and intermediate sized cities house the largest City portion of the urban population (54%) and will continue Resilience to do so in the decades to come (UNDESA).
-African cities Action Planning are generally ill-prepared to cater for such an explosive (CityRAP) Tool population growth.
-Similar trends are witnessed in Asia aims to enable local and the rest of the developing world. governments of small to intermediate sized Much of the urban growth in developing countries is cities, or neighbourhoods/ occurring spontaneously, i.e. not following official planning districts of bigger cities or metropolitan areas, to plan and undertake practical actions to strengthen the resilience of their cities.
-It targets local governments with limited experience in risk reduction and affecting millions of urban dwellers.
-Consequently, a 22.58 - 30.17 38.64 - 43.64 VERY HIGH 49.60 - 66.57 MAX.
-VULNERABILITY - 100% resilience planning and an urban population range of urban risks are accumulating and there is an NO DATA AVAILABLE 30 18 - 38 63 43.65 - 49.59 CLASSIFICATION ACCORDING size of maximum 250,000 people.
+Small and intermediate sized cities house the largest The City portion of the urban population (54%) and will continue Resilience to do so in the decades to come (UNDESA).
+African cities Planning Action are generally ill-prepared to cater for such an explosive (CityRAP) Tool population growth.
+Similar trends are witnessed in Asia aims to enable local and the rest of the developing world. governments of small to intermediate sized Much of the urban growth in developing countries is cities, or neighbourhoods/ occurring spontaneously, i.e. not following official planning districts of bigger cities or frameworks, even when they exist.
+As a result, large metropolitan areas, to plan and numbers of urban residents live in informal settlements undertake practical actions to that are oftentimes vulnerable to natural and human strengthen the resilience of their induced hazards.
+At the same time, climate change has cities.
+It targets local governments with increased the frequency and intensity of natural hazards, limited experience in risk reduction and affecting millions of urban dwellers.
+Consequently, a MÁX.
+VULNERABILITY - 100% VERY LOW 0.30 - 3.25 MEDIUM 5,55 - 7,66 VERY HIGH 10.72 - 47.73 resilience planning and an urban population range of urban risks are accumulating and there is an urgent need for developing the capacity of cities in the developing world regarding risk reduction and resilience planning.